 - Breakfast at the hotel

-- Transfers and transportation by minibus with English-speaking driver/guide
+- Day trips and transfers and transportation by minibus with English-speaking driver/guide

 - Entrance fees for scheduled activities